-As I said, Wikipedia is a research paper and they list their sources at the end of the article.
+Wikipedia articles are research papers and they list their sources at the end of the article.
 See if you can find some good ones.

-But even though I'm always pushing the use of Wikipedia, it's not always the best.
-Sometimes (often), their sources are blocked when using district devices; sometimes their links are out of date; sometimes their sources are books that you won't have access to.
+However, Wikipedia is not always the best to use for school papers.
+Often, their sources are blocked when using district devices; sometimes their links are out of date; sometimes their sources are books that you won't have access to.

-(And no teacher will ever want you to use an online encyclopedia or similar site for your research.)
+Remember, most teachers will not want you to use an online encyclopedia or similar site for your research.

 This is where it becomes a challenge.
 You need to make a copy of these articles/ websites.
 You can then put it in Google Docs and take notes on the page.
 You're looking for information to fill in on your outline.

-This video, which has no narration, shows me copying and pasting a website article into a Google Doc and then writing a bit in the comment section.
+The video below (Recording #9 with narration) shows how to copy and paste a website article into a Google Doc and then writing a bit in the comment section.

 Save all your sources and notes to a folder called "22-23 Encounters 7 or 8 Research Your Last Name"